 Note: The Templates Cabinet cannot be removed.

-An FYI administrator can add any Categories to the Templates Cabinet as relevant for your practice to further categorise the Templates and Stationery.
+An FYI Admin can add any Categories to the Templates Cabinet as relevant for your practice to further categorise the Templates and Stationery.
 For example, you could add a Category such as "Team" (to indicate who would use them) and the Category "Work Type" (to indicate when they would be used).
 Refer to Managing Cabinets.
 The Category is added to a Template or Stationery in the Filing section.

 Creating and Editing Templates and Word Stationery